sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20097
-^^^^^

-:Message: Failed to get home folder for account. %(details)s
-:Groups: session, failure, failure-high
-:From version: 2.0.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :details: Details about the error.

-20098
-^^^^^

-:Message: Invalid umask value "%(umask)s". %(details)s
-:Groups: operational, process, failure, failure-high
-:From version: 2.0.1
-:To version: 3.6.0
-:Description: None
-:Data:
-  :details: Details about the error.

-  :umask: The umask value in used.

-20099
-^^^^^

-:Message: Logger "%(logger_name)s" of type "%(type)s" was created.
-:Groups: operational, process, success
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logger that was created.

-20100
-^^^^^

-:Message: Logger "%(logger_name)s" was removed.
-:Groups: operational, process, success
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logger that was removed.

 20101
 ^^^^^

 :Message: Stored hashed password for "%(username)s" is not valid. %(details)s
 :Groups: operational, session, failure, failure-high
 :From version: 2.2.0
-:To version: 4.0.0
 :Description: None
 :Data:
   :details: More details about the error.